Ergodox-io/ergodox-io/src/_entries/qmk.md

 	Note: There are many users who have committed their keymaps that can be built on and easily adapted to suit your needs.

-The QMK Online Configuration tool listed in the ErgoDox-EZ can also be used to generate .hex files for this original design and is based on QMK.
+The ErgoDox EZ Configurator tool can also be used to generate keymappings and their .hex files with QMK.

 **[Homepage](http://qmk.fm/keyboards/ergodox/)**